-PCTEL operates in two segments for reporting purposes, Connected Solutions and RF Solutions.
-The Company's chief operating decision maker uses operating profits and identified assets for the Connected Solutions and RF Solutions segments for resource allocations.
-Each segment has its own segment manager as well as its own engineering, business development, sales and marketing, and operational general and administrative functions.
-All of the Company's accounting and finance, human resources, information technology ("IT") and legal functions are provided on a centralized basis through the corporate function.
-The Company manages its balance sheet and cash flows centrally at the corporate level, with the exception of trade accounts receivable and inventory which is managed at the segment level.
-Each of the segment managers reports to and maintains regular contact with the chief operating decision maker to discuss operating activities, financial results, forecasts, and plans for the segment.
+Until the reorganization, PCTEL operated in two segments for reporting purposes, Connected Solutions and RF Solutions.
+The CODM assessed operating profits and identified assets for the Connected Solutions and RF Solutions segments for resource allocations.
+Each segment had its own segment manager as well as its own engineering, business development, sales and marketing, and operational general and administrative functions.
+The Company managed its balance sheet and cash flows centrally at the corporate level, with the exception of trade accounts receivable and inventory which were managed at the segment level.
+Each of the segment managers reported to and maintained regular contact with the CODM to discuss operating activities, financial results, forecasts, and plans for the segment.
+All of the Company's accounting and finance, human resources, information technology ("IT") and legal functions were provided on a centralized basis through the corporate function.